cutedot/CodeSnippet/a/notes.md

 # Just a list of stupid mistakes
 -------

+Overall, practicing for Airbnb interview questions is definitely more fun than solving those leetcode questions.
+Here are a list of stupid mistakes I made as well as a set of templates I summarized during the preparation.

 1. pop item from queue:
 ```cpp
 // this is FIFO queue so push to back and pop from front